 If a tree is located on private property, the location of the tree trunk decides the owner.
 According to California's Civil Code, if the trunk of a tree is fully contained within one plot of land, the owner of that plot is the sole owner of the tree.
 If the tree trunk splits adjacent plots of land, the owners of each plot own the tree jointly.Tree Owner Duties

 A private tree owner has the responsibility of inspecting and maintaining his trees.
 If the owner was aware or should have been aware (discussed further below) that a tree's condition presented a safety hazard, and the owner did not remove or fix the hazard, he is responsible if the tree's dangerous condition results in injury to another.
-This is why it is important for homeowners to invest in regular maintenance.
+This is why homeowners need to invest in regular maintenance.
 Our firm recommends inspection and maintenance performed by a certified arborist.
 While it may seem an unnecessary expense, keeping your trees in good condition can potentially protect your assets.Was the Owner Aware of the Danger?

 One way an owner can be found negligent for the dangerous conditions of her trees is through actual knowledge.
 The simplest way actual knowledge can be established is if the owner testifies that he or she was aware of the condition of the tree - a precariously dangling branch, for example.
-But even if the owner does not admit to knowing of the hazard, if the dangling branch was in full view of the owner on a daily basis, that would likely be sufficient evidence to prove actual knowledge.
+But even if the owner does not admit to knowing of the hazard, if the dangling branch was in full view of the owner daily, that would likely be sufficient evidence to prove actual knowledge.

 California has a two-year statute of limitations.
 A claim must be settled or a lawsuit filed before the second anniversary of the incident that caused the injury.
-If the injured person was a child, the two-year time limit begins to run once the minor turns 18.
+If the injured person was a child, the two-year time limit begins once the minor turns 18.

 However, if the incident occurred on public land, the time to file or settle is much shorter, usually only a few months.
 If you do not act quickly to retain counsel and protect your right to file an injury claim against a public entity, that right can be lost, leaving you with no means of monetary compensation.Chico Trees

 There are over 31,000 street trees within Chico's public right-of-way.
-4,000 other locations have been identified as future tree planting sites.
-The city encourages planting trees that are native to California in locations that are appropriate to their growth and health, and specifically recommends the following trees:
+4,000 other locations have been identified as future tree-planting sites.
+The city encourages planting trees that are native to California in locations that are appropriate to their growth and health and specifically recommends the following trees: